-

 A peek at what we are learning:

 Phonics: Students will continue to learn how to print upper & lower-case letters.
-Students learn about long vowels, the soft g sound, and contractions They will continue to practice using CVC words and creating sentences.
+Students learn about long vowels, such as the long O. They will learn about r-controlled vowels and 2-syllable words.
+They will continue to practice using CVC words and creating sentences.

 Second Grade Newsletter

-Ms. Garcia, Ms. Olivo, Ms. Ululati, Ms. Arias, Mrs. Saleh, and Mrs. McKenna are thrilled to share that the school year is off to a fantastic start!
-We’ve loved getting to know your children and can’t wait to continue learning and growing together in the months ahead.
+Ms. Garcia, Ms. Olivo, Ms. Ululati, Ms. Arias, Mrs. Saleh, and Mrs. McKenna are thrilled to share that we are having a wonderful year!

 What we are learning:

-● Math: In Unit 8, students will continue to learn about time and money.
+● Math: In Unit 10, students will continue to learn how to add and subtract three digit numbers.

-● Writing: Students will write a procedural text about an activity that needs to be done in a set order.
+● Writing: Students will write a research paper about an animal.

 Reminders: